 The consolidated financial statements have been prepared in accordance with Canadian generally accepted accounting principles as set forth in Part 1 of the Chartered Professional Accountants of Canada (CPA Canada) Handbook - Accounting, which incorporates International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-The consolidated financial statements have been prepared under the historical cost convention, except for derivative financial instruments.
+The consolidated financial statements have been prepared under the historical cost convention, except for derivative financial instruments which are recorded at fair value.